timderspieler/UltraPermissionsDatabase/README.md

 This is the huge Permission Database created by the Ultra Permissions community that allows Ultra Permissions to suggest permissions based on installed plugins.

+## This is not for support

+To get support join TechsCode's discord at http://ultrapermissions.com/discord

 ## Format

 Every line represents a Permission.